oracle-livelabs/database/23cfree/duality-views/duality-views.md

     ![showing the genre 25 isnt there](images/no_description.png " ")

-2. Run the following code to update the description of the Kids genre:
+2. Let's update the description of the Kids genre.
+Copy the sql below and click **Run Statement**

     ```
     <copy>